kammitama5/kammitama5.github.io/_posts/2021-4-13-Tuesday-April-13th.md

 ## Starting over
 - I can't help but think about how different my experiences were in this hackathon versus my first experience, where I didn't end up taking part.
 - Or in ones like BayHac or the LambdaConf one, where people were patient with me, and paired with me.
 I'm super grateful for that.
 I learned a lot, made new friends, and had a lot of fun.
+To my team, my mentors, and to the group and everyone who keeps supporting me and encouraging me to keep going; thank you so much for everything.

 ## Here are some photos